leighseverson/purexposure/README.md

 ```

 Additionally, the `county_codes` data set included with this package
-lists all 58 counties in California with names and codes as they are
+lists all 58 counties in California with names and PUR codes as they are
-recorded in PUR data sets:
+recorded in PUR data sets, as well as FIPS codes, which could be useful
+to link PUR data with other county-level data sets.

 ``` r
 purexposure::county_codes %>% slice(1:3)